Ultimaker/libSavitar/README.md

 > But in general it boils down to:
 > **You need to share the source of any Savitar modifications if you make an application with Savitar.**

+## System Requirements

+### Windows
+- Python 3.6 or higher
+- Ninja 1.10 or higher
+- VS2022 or higher
+- CMake 3.23 or higher
+- nmake

+### MacOs
+- Python 3.6 or higher
+- Ninja 1.10 or higher
+- apply clang 11 or higher
+- CMake 3.23 or higher
+- make

+### Linux
+- Python 3.6 or higher
+- Ninja 1.10 or higher
+- gcc 12 or higher
+- CMake 3.23 or higher
+- make

 ## How To Build

 > **Note:**